What are Omega 3 Fatty Acids?

 How Omega 3 Fatty Acids obtained?

-Krill oil is obtained from a type of crustaceans.
+Krill oil naturally obtained from a type of crustaceans.
 Krill is also Norwegian word for “whale food”.
 Oil from krill is extracted and placed into capsules and mostly used as a form of medicine.

-Benefits of Krill Oil and Fish Oil
+Health Benefits of Taking Fish Oil and Krill Oil

-- Regulates high blood pressure
+- Help in lowering high blood pressure

-- Reduces risk of getting cancer
+- Minimise risk of cancer.

 On the other hand, fish oil is more familiar to general public and has been subjected to numerous studies which explored its health benefits.
 And they are:

-- Prevents eye disease age-related muscular degeneration (AMD)
+- Prevents eye disease age-related muscular degeneration (AMD).

 - Improves mental function in children with attention deficit-hyperactivity disorder (ADHD)

-- Decreases weight loss in cancer patients
+- Prevents weight loss in cancer patients

-Is Krill Oil/Fish Oil Safe for Everyone?
+Are Fish Oil or Krill Oil Supplements Safe for Everyone?

 Krill oil is possibly safe for everyone to use in moderate consumption.
 Just like its health benefits, krill oil is not researched enough to provide enough information about possible side effects.